Orange County Water District: Groundwater Replenishment System

 The Groundwater Replenishment System takes highly treated wastewater from the Orange County Sanitation District and purifies it using microfiltration, reverse osmosis and ultraviolet light with hydrogen peroxide.
 This produces high-quality water that exceeds state and federal drinking water standards.
 The GWRS has been operational since January 2008 and initially produced up to 70 million gallons of water daily.
-After the completion of an upgrade in 2015, the plant produced 100 million gallons per day with an expansion to provide up to 130 million approved on September 21, 2016.
+After the completion of an expansion in 2015, the plant produced 100 million gallons per day.
+It completed a final expansion in 2023, bringing capacity to up to 130 million gallons per day; enough water for one million people.

 The Orange County Water and Sanitation Districts were awarded the Stockholm Industry Water Award in 2008 for pioneering work to develop the Groundwater Replenishment System, the world’s largest water purification plant for groundwater recharge.

 Groundwater recharge facilities

 The Orange County Water District operates groundwater recharge facilities in the Cities of Anaheim and Orange.
 A 30-year lease agreement was approved in January 2013 to allow the district to construct an injection water well and well facilities at the Anaheim Regional Transportation Intermodal Center.